-And along with so many words we use today all over the world, the very word pumpkin may have Greek roots.
-According to the Oxford English Dictionary, the English word pumpkin is derived from the Ancient Greek word πέπων, pepon meaning ‘melon’.
+Along with so many words we use today all over the world, the very word pumpkin may have Greek roots.
+According to the Oxford English Dictionary, the English word pumpkin is derived from the Ancient Greek word πέπων, pepon meaning ‘melon.’

-An alternate derivation for pumpkin is the Massachusett word pôhpukun “grows forth round.”
-This term would likely have been used by the Wampanoag people in what is now Massachusetts when introducing pumpkins to English Pilgrims at the Plymouth Colony.
+An alternate derivation for pumpkin is the Massachusetts word ‘pôhpukun,’ meaning “grows forth round.”
+This term would likely have been used by the Wampanoag people in what is now Massachusetts when introducing pumpkins to English Pilgrims in the Plymouth colony.

-The English word squash is also derived from a Massachusett word, variously transcribed as askꝏtasquash or, in the closely-related Narragansett language, askútasquash.
+The English word squash is also derived from a Massachusetts word, variously transcribed as ‘askꝏtasquash’ or in the closely-related Narragansett language ‘askútasquash.’

-Now, the biggest pumpkin festival in the entire world is held in Germany of all places.
-So it’s clear the pumpkin, in its many ramifications and tastes, is here to stay.
-But what did they look and taste like in the past and how did they acquire those iconic, warm colors?
+Nowadays, the biggest pumpkin festival in the entire world is held in Germany of all places.
+Hence, it is clear the pumpkin, in its many ramifications and tastes, is here to stay.
+But what did they look and taste like in the past, and how did they acquire those iconic, warm colors?

-They have existed in the Americas since before humans emigrated to these shores.
-Archaeologists believe that squashes became a staple of the Meso-American diet approximately 10,000 years ago.
+Pumpkins have existed in the Americas since before humans emigrated to these shores.
+Archaeologists believe that squash became a staple of the Meso-American diet approximately ten thousand years ago.

 Logan Kistler, curator of archaeobotany at the Smithsonian’s National Museum of Natural History, states in Smithsonian Magazine, however, that they were a little different thousands of years ago.
 “Wild squashes are bitter and toxic, and have thin rinds,” he says.

-He and other archaeobotanists examine the remains of plants and foods in order to understand how and when humans first cultivated and ate them, and how humans changed the characteristics of plants over time.
+He and other archaeobotanists examine the remains of plants and foods in order to understand how and when humans first cultivated and ate them as well as how humans changed the characteristics of plants over time.

-He and his colleagues typically find remains of ancient foods after they have been burned, which allows them to maintain their natural shapes.
+He and his colleagues typically find remains of ancient foods after they have been burned, allowing them to maintain their natural shapes.
 Cooking fires are commonly found in ancient habitations.

 Pumpkins, other squashes, existed in Americas before the advent of humans on continent